Granting other people access to your medical record (Proxy Access)

 Yes, but only if you decide that you would like them to become a proxy.
 You should not provide them with the username and password to your patient portal account.
 Note: as a patient you will always be able to cancel proxy access.

-Can my carer use a UCLH MyCare account to view my medical records from another organisation?
+Can my carer use a MyCare UCLH account to view my medical records from another organisation?

 Please note that your carer will not be able to view any of your medical records generated at UCLH, unless you specifically agree to it.